Grader

 A grader, also commonly referred to as a road grader, motor grader, or simply blade, is a form of heavy equipment with a long blade used to create a flat surface during grading.
 Although the earliest models were towed behind horses, and later tractors, most modern graders are self-propelled and thus technically "motor graders".

 Typical graders have three axles, with the steering wheels in front, followed by the grading blade or mouldboard, then a cab and engine atop tandem rear axles.
 Some graders also have front-wheel drives for improved performance.
 Some graders have optional rear attachments, such as a ripper, scarifier, or compactor.
 A blade forward of the front axle may also be added.
 For snowplowing and some dirt grading operations, a main blade extension can also be mounted.

-Capacities range from a blade width of 2.50 to 7.30 m (8 to 24 ft) and engines from 93–373 kW (125–500 hp).
+Capacities range from a blade width of 8 to 24 ft and engines from 125–500 hp.
 Certain graders can operate multiple attachments, or be designed for specialized tasks like underground mining.